quillforms/quillforms/readme.txt

 That’s why we created QuillForms.

-Quill Forms plugin is free Typeform alternative for WordPress.
+If you are searching for Typeform WordPress plugin then Quill Forms plugin is free Typeform alternative for WordPress.

 With QuillForms Wordpress plugin, you can build surveys that seem less like a game of 20 questions and more like a casual conversation.
 By asking one question at a time in a friendly tone, you nudge the respondents to complete the desired forms and boost your conversion rate.